elephantscale/es-training-new/machine-learning/python/Unsupervised-Python.md

     - Put data in ndarray
     - Perform clustering with a specified number of iterations
-    - Evaluate the “fit” of the cluster.
+    - Evaluate the "fit" of the cluster.
 Is it a good run?
     - If not, change the number of clusters (value of k)
     - Once we have a good clustering run:
        - Map each vector to its nearest cluster